 Both poly and memory foam are petrochemical-based, so again, make sure at the very least that the bed you choose is CertiPUR-US certified.

 There are some subtle differences in the feel of these two materials.
-Both provide a lot of softness, but there’s limited support with polyfoam.
+Both provide a lot of softness, but there’s limited support with some polyfoam.
 Memory foam allows for more contoured support, but it also comes with a higher price tag.

 Here you can see some of our favorite memory foam beds if you're interested.